wouterboomsma/eigency/README.md

 Below is a description of a range of common usage scenarios.
-A full working example of both setup and these different use cases is available in the `test` directory distributed with the Eigency package.
+A full working example of both setup and these different use cases is available in the `test` directory distributed with the this package.

 ## Setup
 To import eigency functionality, add the following to your `.pyx` file:
 ```
 from eigency.core cimport *
 ```
-In addition, the `setup.py` the include directories must be set up to include the eigency include.
+In addition, in the `setup.py`, the include directories must be set up to include the eigency includes.
 This can be done by calling the `get_includes` function in the `eigency` module:
 ```
 import eigency